NHSDigital/dtos-participant-manager/docs/adr/0005-eventgrid-for-messaging-queues.md

 ## Decision

-Use EventGrid as the queueing solution
+Use Eventgrid as the queueing solution

 ## Consequences

-The eventhandlers will listen and respond to topics on the eventgrid
+The eventhandlers will listen and respond to topics on the Eventgrid